 In 2017, Julie was commissioned by the ABC to write and direct First Day, a stand-alone television episode about a 12 year-old transgender girl starting high school.
 Julie won the Best Screenplay Award (My Queer Career) at the Mardi Gras Film Festival, 2018, for her work on First Day, which also picked up the Audience Award.
 First Day was nominated for three awards at the prestigious Prix Jeunesse International Children's Television Festival, 2018 - Best Children’s Television Episode (7-10 Fiction), UNESCO Special Prize, and the Gender Equity Prize – winning the Gender Equity Prize.
-Julie was also nominated for an Australian Directors' Guild Award, 2018, for Best Direction of a Children's TV or SVOD Drama.
+Julie was nominated for an Australian Directors' Guild Award, 2018, for Best Direction of a Children's TV or SVOD Drama.
 First Day was also one of only three programmes from around the world to be nominated for the MiPCOM Diversify TV’s Excellence Awards for Kids’ Programming.

 In 2018, Julie was selected to participate in Screen Australia’s Talent USA Program that introduces the best emerging Australian talent to the international market.